 C. Report and engage on anti-corruption programme

-- Companies should disclose whether they have a procedure for regular, independent external assurance of their anti-corruption programme, and whether the findings of such assurance are communicated to the board.
+- Companies should disclose whether they undertake regular, independent external assurance of their anti-corruption programme, and whether the findings of such assurance are communicated to the board.

 - Companies should have a procedure for appropriate disclosure to relevant authorities on irregularities identified and actions taken.

-- Companies should have a procedure for engaging constructively with policy-makers and regulators on anti-corruption, and be transparent about that procedure.
+- Companies should have a procedure for engaging constructively with policy makers and regulators, and be transparent about that procedure.
 Companies should also endeavour to engage with other businesses, industry groups, professional organisations and other stakeholders to identify and address corruption risk.